Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Proofs and Further Remarks of Section

 \subsection{Examples of Misreported Laplacian}

 \citet{gomezProperLaplacianRepresentation2024}, citing \cite{wuLaplacianRLLearning2018}, report the Laplacian for MDPs with asymmetric state graphs as (in our notation):

 This is not a Laplacian since the rows of $\frac{P+P^\top}{2}$ do not sum to one unless $P$ is doubly stochastic.
 This corresponds to a uniform $\phi$.
 Luckily, \citet{gomezProperLaplacianRepresentation2024} mostly consider the doubly stochastic setting, as is the one induced by uniform policies on gridworlds.
+Moreover, they report a correct general formulation in their Appendix.

 \citet{TouatiRO23}, also citing \cite{wuLaplacianRLLearning2018}, report the Laplacian as:

 This also is not a Laplacian because the rows of the weight matrix do not sum to one.
 This expression seems to be copied from \cite{wuLaplacianRLLearning2018} overlooking the fact that it is meant to be used in a weighted Hilbert space (where $L_2$ \emph{is} the expression of a Laplacian).